 Lighting Power Density (HLPD) means a measure of total watts of Horticultural Lighting Equipment per total Horticulture Lighting Square Footage, (HLE/HLSF = HLPD) expressed as number of watts per square foot.

-In addition to the written operating policies required under 935 CMR 501.105(1), MTC cultivation operations, including Colocated Marijuana Cultivators, shall maintain written policies and procedures for the cultivation, production, Transfer or distribution of Marijuana, as applicable, which shall include, but not be limited to:
+In addition to the written operating policies required under 935 CMR 501.105(1): Written Operating Procedures, MTC cultivation operations, including CMO Marijuana Cultivators, shall maintain written policies and procedures for the cultivation, production, Transfer or distribution of Marijuana, as applicable, which shall include, but not be limited to:

-Methods for identifying, recording, and reporting diversion, theft, or loss, and for correcting all errors and inaccuracies in inventories.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 501.105(8);
+Methods for identifying, recording, and reporting diversion, theft, or loss, for correcting all errors and inaccuracies in inventories, and for maintaining accurate inventory.
+The policies and procedures, at a minimum, shall comply with 935 CMR 501.105(8): Inventory;

 Policies and procedures for handling voluntary and mandatory recalls of Marijuana.
 Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of the Commission, and any voluntary action by an MTC to remove defective or potentially defective Marijuana from the market, as well as any action undertaken to promote public health and safety;

 Policies and procedures for ensuring that any outdated, damaged, deteriorated, mislabeled, or contaminated Marijuana is segregated from other Marijuana and destroyed.
 Such procedures shall provide for written documentation of the disposition of the Marijuana.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 501.105(12);
+The policies and procedures, at a minimum, shall comply with 935 CMR 501.105(12): Waste Disposal;

 Policies and procedures for transportation.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 501.105(13);
+The policies and procedures, at a minimum, shall comply with 935 CMR 501.105(13) Transportation Between MTCs;

 Policies and procedures to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 501.105(15) and 935 CMR 501.120(11); and
+The policies and procedures, at a minimum, shall comply with 935 CMR 501.105(15): Energy Efficiency and Conservation and 935 CMR 501.120(11);

+Policies and procedures for ensuring fire safety in cultivation activities, including but not limited to the storage and processing of chemicals or fertilizers, in compliance with the standards set forth in 527 CMR 1.00: The Massachusetts Comprehensive Fire Code; and

 Policies and procedures for the Transfer, acquisition, or sale of Marijuana between MTCs and Marijuana Establishments.

 501.130: Additional Operational Requirements for Handling and Testing Marijuana and for Production of MIPs

-In addition to the general operational requirements for MTCs required under 935 CMR 501.105 , MTCs shall comply with additional operational requirements required under 935 CMR 501.130.
+In addition to the general operational requirements for MTCs required under 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers and security requirements provided in 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers, MTCs shall comply with additional operational requirements required under 935 CMR 501.130: Additional Operational Requirements for Handling and Testing Marijuana and for Production of MIPs.

-Production of Edible MIPs shall take place in compliance with the following:
+Production of Edibles shall take place in compliance with the following:

-All Edible MIPs shall be prepared, handled, and stored in compliance with the sanitation requirements in in 105 CMR 500.000: Good Manufacturing Practices for Food, and with the requirements for food handlers specified in 105 CMR 300.000: Reportable Diseases, Surveillance, and Isolation and Quarantine Requirements; and
+All Edible s shall be prepared, handled, and stored in compliance with the sanitation requirements in in 105 CMR 500.000: Good Manufacturing Practices for Food, and with the requirements for food handlers specified in 105 CMR 300.000: Reportable Diseases, Surveillance, and Isolation and Quarantine Requirements; and

-Any Edible MIP that is made to resemble a typical food or beverage product must be packaged in an opaque package and labeled as required by 935 CMR 501.105(5)(c).
+Any Edible that is made to resemble a typical food or beverage product shall be packaged in an opaque package and labeled as required by 935 CMR 501.105(5)(c).